beeware/toga/docs/reference/api/widgets/table.rst

 Usage
 -----

-A Table uses a :class:`~toga.sources.ListSource` to manage the data being displayed. options.
-If ``data`` is not specified as a ListSource, it will be converted into a ListSource at runtime.
+A Table will automatically provide scroll bars when necessary.

 The simplest instantiation of a Table is to use a list of lists (or list of tuples), containing the items to display in the table.
-When creating the table, you must also specify the headings to use on the table; those headings will be converted into accessors on the Row data objects created for the table data.
+When creating the table, you can also specify the headings to use on the table; those headings will be converted into accessors on the Row data objects created for the table data.
 In this example, we will display a table of 2 columns, with 3 initial rows of data: